Four Tet discography

 This is a comprehensive listing of releases, collaborations, remixes and productions documenting the solo work of the British electronic musician Kieran Hebden.
-Alongside his role as a member of Fridge, Hebden performs as a solo artist under the moniker Four Tet, and has performed as part of the duo Kieran Hebden and Steve Reid.
+Alongside his role as a member of Fridge, Hebden performs as a solo artist under the moniker Four Tet, and has performed in duos with Steve Reid and William Tyler.

-To date, Four Tet has released twelve studio albums, six live albums, five compilation albums, three DJ mix albums, three EPs, twenty-two singles and one DVD on Output Recordings, Domino Records, Text Records, Azuli Records and Studio !K7.
+To date, Four Tet has released twelve studio albums, seven live albums, four compilation albums, three DJ mix albums, three EPs, thirty-seven singles and one DVD on Output Recordings, Domino Records, Text Records, Azuli Records and Studio !K7.
 Kieran Hebden and Steve Reid have released four studio albums on Domino Records.

 Hebden's debut solo release was the single "Double Density", released in 1997 under the name 4T Recordings.